Ygauraw/jlpt_study/README.md

 * select from Core2k or Core6k lists
 * selection of challenge mode: kanji (test reading) or sound (tests listening and writing)

+Double-clicking on a test that you haven't finished yet brings up that test.
+The following shows a sample kanji challenge mode test:

 <img src="Screenshots/Screenshot- Vocabulary Tester.png?raw=true">

+This has all the bits you'd expect.
+You have to try to read the text and then answer the questions based on whether you could read/understand the vocab item/sentence.

+When you click the button on the bottom, it shows the answer:

 <img src="Screenshots/Screenshot- Vocabulary Tester-1.png?raw=true">

+All the Core2k/Core6k entries have audio with them, so after clicking to reveal the answer, the play button at the top right becomes active so that you can pause/replay the audio (which auto-plays).
+The answer radio buttons are active all the time so you can "pre-fill" answers before seeing/hearing the translation.

+There's also an audio/sound challenge mode, which looks like the following:

 <img src="Screenshots/Screenshot- Vocabulary Tester-2.png?raw=true">

+Here, the audio play/pause button is always active, so you can listen as often as you want.
+The code can also display the standard volume control in the white area, but I took it out since it wasn't really useful.

+Note that two of the questions are different from the kanji challenge mode.
+The answers you give are stored in different fields in the database so you can do SQL queries to look up, eg, vocab that you know by ear, but can't write.

+Finally, clicking the "show answer" button does what you expect:

 <img src="Screenshots/Screenshot- Vocabulary Tester-3.png?raw=true">

+That's it for this README.
+I will add more notes and detailed info in the wiki pages here on github.